sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Grover, came from Guruvara/Gorovare, which in turn derives from a Sanskrit word of (“guru/a” /गुरु”) “teacher/mentor” hence meaning “the great teacher”. **Upadhyaya**, also means “teacher” or “guru”.
 Gangopadhyay / Ganguly were teachers from the Gangul Village, or near Ganga (Ganga + Upadhyaya).
 Mukhopadhyay were the Mukhya (main) Upadhyaya (guru).
 ### Mughals Era
-Mughals followed a system of free minting under which anyone was free to bring metal to an imperial mint and get it converted into coins.
-Mints working under this were provided by a professional dealer in money = Sarraf, derived from Arabic meaning ‘treasurer’, ‘paymaster’ and money changer.
+The Mughals followed a system of free minting under which anyone was free to bring metal to an imperial mint and get it converted into coins.
+A significant proportion of the total clientele at the mints working under this agreement was provided by a professional dealer in money.
+They were named as Sarraf, which is derived from Arabic and Jewish word meaning ‘treasurer’, ‘paymaster’.

 Revenue collection of the Maratha State.
 The assignment of revenue rights to a rent collector (ijardar), who were accountable to a group of Sahukar/moneylenders (Potedars, Poddars).
 When the state needed money, it would issue a money warrant accompanied by letter of credit to them, were known as Varat.